AsahiLinux/docs/Installing-Gentoo-with-LiveCD.md

 Merge Git by running `emerge -av dev-vcs/git`, then clone `asahi-gentoosupport` again.
 Run `./install.sh` and follow the prompts.
 This will
 * Install the Asahi Overlay, which provides the kernel, boot tooling and (possibly) patched packages
 * Install the boot tooling and firmware required for Apple Silicon machines to function correctly

-Optionally
 * Merge the Asahi Linux kernel sources as `asahi-sources`, replacing the standard `gentoo-sources` package
 * Copy the running kernel's config to `/usr/src/linux/.config`
 * Automate building the kernel

+Kbuild may ask you about certain Kconfig options.
+Just accept its defaults for now.

 This allows you to skip setting up GRUB, the kernel, and the boot tooling yourself which can be a bit of a hassle on these machines and may leave you with an unbootable Linux setup.

 ## Step 7: Have fun!
 Finish off the rest of your usual Gentoo install procedure, reboot, and have fun!
+It's a good idea to customise the kernel as you see fit since the running config will be based on Arch/Asahi Linux.
+Remember to save the running kernel and initramfs as a fallback so you can easily boot it from GRUB should anything go wrong.